rosemutai/Art-exhibition-app/README.md

 This project is built with HTML, CSS and JavaScript for the end of module one period at Microverse.
 It aims to advertise an art exhibition conference.

-**Javascript-conference-app** is a simple massage for linter practice

 ## :hammer_and_wrench: Built With <a name="built-with"></a>
 - HTML